Archive

 Projects

-Coming in Spring 2025, Tiffany Baker’s public art project will increase public awareness of flooding in Gowanus.
+On view April 22—July 2025, Tiffany Baker’s public art project increases public awareness of flooding in Gowanus.

 With Your Voice